Marcus W. Reinkensmeyer

 Perhaps, this new “focus” is born from the year-round outdoors lifestyle living in Arizona, coupled with my passion for hiking and cycling.
 Or, as one would like to think, I may now be a bit older and wiser.
 Clearly, I now understand that the subject matter of a photographic image is more important than mere image replication and technical production.
 In any event, my current photography is inextricably linked to exploration of nature and time spent in the field.

-Drawing from my travels over the last few years, this website presents some of my favorite landscape amd waterfront photography, along with some new urban scenes.
+This website presents some of my favorite landscape and waterfront photography, along with some new urban scenes.
 Some images are from long planned photo expeditions, like our time in a fierce sand storm during a memorable trek through Death Valley National Park.
 Others photos are from familiar Arizona-Utah locations revisited at every opportunity, including Monument Valley, Sedona and the Paria Canyon – Vermilion Cliffs Wilderness Area.

 Admittedly, the camera is only able to capture traces of a nature scene, akin to a partial footprint in the shifting sand.
 After all, cameras only record light.
 Today’s most sophisticated photography does not even begin to approach the phenomenal perceptual capacity of the human eye and our other senses.
 Thus, the photographer is left to record “best impressions” of our dynamic visual world, within the confines of a static two dimensional medium.

 My photography seeks to faithfully record and present these vague visual impressions, with emphasis on the splendors of nature and our fragile ecosystem.